 But where should you begin with gathering your kitchen extension ideas or planning your brand-new addition?
 Firstly, it’s important to be in the know with planning permission and your local area’s restrictions on development.
 For the most part, kitchen extensions – that are single-storey and at the rear of a property – will fall under permitted development.
 Before collating your kitchen extension ideas, though, use our guide to extending a home under permitted development to see what you can likely achieve with your space and budget.

-It’ll also be crucial to identify how exactly you’ll want to use the new zone – note why you want the extra space and what for, then you can begin to curate a list of features that are essential.
+It’ll also be crucial to identify how exactly you’ll want to use the new kitchen extension space – note why you want the extra room and what for, then you can begin to curate a list of features that are essential.
 Perhaps a stand-out kitchen island, sliding or bifold glazed doors, or maybe a cosy snug zone?

 The most popular form of kitchen extension is the side return addition, which involves building into the often-unused side and rear area of a property (these are commonly found in terraced homes).
 This comes with a generous opportunity for features such as lean-to glazed roofs which will help contribute to the bright and airy feeling most are after.

-Though, your options are fairly open when it comes to developing successful kitchen extension.
-To help you see what potential is laying in store, we’ve gathered a collection of amazing kitchen extension ideas for you to use as a trusty design guide.
+Though, your options are fairly open when it comes to developing successful a kitchen extension.
+To help you see what’s possible, here we’ve gathered a collection of amazing kitchen extension ideas.

 This kitchen extension by CDC Studio is a generously-sized flat roof addition that accommodates a new multi-functional family space.
 The architects worked to a brief that outlined the need for more space while still having functional zones that could be used however the family needed.
 The new addition, for example, can hold a 20-seater table for special occasions.